genesis-x/xgsmnsetup/README.md

 1. Open your Windows wallet - MAKE SURE IT IS SYNCED WITH THE NETWORK
 2. Go to Tools -> Debug Console
 3. Type: getaccountaddress MN# (# is your masternode number you want to use)
-4. Send 35000 NOS to this address
+4. Send 5000 XGS to this address.
+Wait for 6 confirmations.
 5. Go to Tools -> Debug Console
 6. Type: masternode outputs (This can take a minute before an output is shown)
 7. Type: masternode genkey